maaatttt/ubiq/README.md

   - For Raspberry Pi, SSH is disabled by default.
 [Enabled by placing file named **`ssh`** in boot partition of the SD card. ](https://www.raspberrypi.org/documentation/remote-access/ssh/)

 - [ ] First boot / Log In
-  - Connect an new or formatted (ext4) SSD drive to the system before starting up.
+  - Connect an new or formatted (ext4) SSD drive to the system after starting up.

   - Logging in via SSH -
     - **`Raspberry Pi`;** -  log in with **`ssh user@youripaddress`**